vechain/grant-program/README.md

 ## Grant Committee

-For the fund to be best utilized, the grant committee is designed to be as versatile as possible to represent different stakeholders in the VeChain ecosystem.
-Following this principle, the committee is made of a committee chair, a member of Board of the Steering Committee, a member of the VeChain Core Dev, a community project leader and a collective community member consisting of outstanding community contributors.
+For the fund to be best utilized, the grant committee is designed to be as versatile as possible to represent different stakeholders in the vechain ecosystem.
+Following this principle, the committee is made of a committee chair, a member of Board of the Steering Committee, a member of the Vechain Core Dev, a community project leader and a collective community member consisting of outstanding community contributors.

 The community project leader and collective community member will be chosen by our community for each funding round starting from the second round.
 We will announce the detailed rules and timeline of the whole election process in advance.

 The current committee members are:
  - **Committee Co-Chairs:**<br/>
-[Peter Zhou](https://twitter.com/PeterZh47977516) - Chief Scientist of VeChain <br/>
+[Peter Zhou](https://twitter.com/PeterZh47977516) - Chief Scientist of Vechain <br/>
-[Dimitris Neocleous](https://twitter.com/im_dimneo/) - UK and EU Ecosystem Manager of VeChain
+[Dimitris Neocleous](https://twitter.com/im_dimneo/) - UK and EU Ecosystem Manager of Vechain

- - **Member of VeChain Core Dev team:**<br/>
+ - **Member of Vechain Core Dev team:**<br/>
 [Bin Qian](https://twitter.com/cola_tin) - Lead Dev of Core Dev team

- - **VeChain Ecosystem Project Representatives:** <br/>
+ - **Vechain Ecosystem Project Representatives:** <br/>
 [Dyma Budorin](https://twitter.com/buda_kyiv) - CEO of Hacken Foundation<br/>
 [Jürgen Schouppe](https://twitter.com/jurgenschouppe) - Founding Director, CEO & CTO of Safe Haven